mierau/gamekid/README.md

-# This fork is not maintained, it was opened to add OS 2.0 compatability to Gamekid 5.1
+# This fork is not maintained, it was opened to add OS 2.0 compatibility to Gamekid 5.1

 # Gamekid
 A community built Game Boy emulator for [Playdate](https://play.date).